-In the first part of this work, we show that the residuals in the storm surge model (Eq. \ref{eq:error_roms}) and suggest a traditional 2D polar plot method to analyze this joint dependence.
+In the first part of this work, we show that the residuals in the storm surge model (Eq. \ref{eq:error_roms}) depend on local wind conditions and suggest a traditional 2D polar plot method to analyze the joint dependence on wind speed and direction.

-The joint wind speed-direction dependence of the bias is illustrated in polar plots.
 In these plots, the wind direction is represented by the angular coordinate, whereas the wind speed is represented by the radial coordinate and increases with the radius (see Fig. \ref{fig:radial_plot_diagram}).
 Then, we calculate each bin's average error, standard deviation, and number of observations.
-Similar plots have been used in the field of air quality \citep[e.g. ][]{brantley_et_al_2013, grange_et_al_2016, carslaw_and_ropkins_2012}, but in this case, we divide the data into 2D bins instead of interpolating and plotting a continuous field, and keep only the bins with at least five observations.
+We divide the data into 2D bins instead of interpolating and plotting a continuous field, and keep only the bins with at least five observations.
 The optimal bin sizes for the datasets used in this work is 1 m/s $\times$ 10 degrees for the ERA5 wind data.
 Although polar plots can be used to correct the statistical bias in the storm surge model by computing the average residuals for each bin and then subtracting this bias from Nordic4-SS, they are most useful as a visual representation of the error in polar coordinates in a validation process.